 1.Diabetes unlikely – if you have a reading of less than 5.5 millimoles of glucose per litre of blood (mmol/l);

 2.Pre-diabetes – between 5.5 mmol/l and 6.9 mmol/l;

 3.Type 2 diabetes – 7mmol/l or more.

-If your FPG test shows a reading of between 5.5 and 6.9mmol/l, your doctor will perform a further test, an Oral Glucose Tolerance Test (OGTT): You will be given a glucose-rich drink and two hours afterwards, the change in your glucose level will be measured.
+If your FPG test returns a reading of between 5.5 and 6.9mmol/l, your doctor will perform a further test, an Oral Glucose Tolerance Test (OGTT).
+You’ll be given a glucose-rich drink and, two hours afterwards, the changes in your glucose levels will be measured.

-If either of the glucose tests indicate you have diabetes, and you didn’t show symptoms of diabetes before the test, your doctor will perform a confirmation test on a separate day.
+If either glucose test indicates you have diabetes, and you hadn’t shown symptoms of diabetes before the test, your doctor will perform a confirmation test on a separate day.

 Should you take the test?

 If you are more than 45 years old and:

 - are obese, or